Understanding Squatter Rights and Laws in Virginia

 Navigating the Closing Process for Occupied Properties

-Can You Kick out a Squatter in Virginia?
+Can You Kick Out a Squatter in Virginia?

 If you’re thinking about selling your house in Virginia, dealing with squatters is the last problem that you would want to face.
 Homeowners must be well-informed with respect to the legal framework within which these “uninvited guests” can be removed from the premises.

 No squatter may simply be kicked out without following specific processes as set out by law.
-It becomes vital for homeowners to evaluate whether the individual fits the description of a squatter under Virginian legislation, who usually occupies and lives in the place continuously for some time.
+It becomes vital for homeowners to evaluate whether the individual fits the description of a squatter under Virginia legislation, who usually occupies and lives in the place continuously for some time.

 To begin eviction proceedings, landowners need to initiate an unlawful detainer action as described above with appropriate evidence of ownership and proof that the squatter has no right to reside on such property.
 Following this prescribed route is essential because resorting to positive mitigation measures could backfire legally.